 Using Home Equity to Finance Your Dream Wedding

 Picture this: friends and family gathered around enjoying food, drink and conversation…golden rings…lovely flowers…beautiful music…photos capturing all the special moments.
 These are important things couples dream about for their wedding.
 However, the cost for all these special details can be a rude awakening.
-According to TheKnot.com, in 2016 average wedding expenses were over $35,000.
+According to TheKnot.com, in 2021 national average wedding expenses were $28,000.
 Given these high costs, soon after the engagement is announced, the spouses-to-be and/or their parents are often left wondering: "How do I pay for wedding expenses?"

 Paying for a Wedding

 It's important to create a budget with good estimates of all wedding costs and a thorough list of items.
 Do sound research to get current realistic costs appropriate for your wedding location, not just wishful estimates.
 Take a hard look at the results to see if you can afford everything on the list.
 If not, prioritize what is truly important and cut costs in areas that are simply "nice to have."

 Typical sources of wedding funds have included the couple's parents, the couple's savings, tax refunds, credit cards and, to a lesser extent, pre-wedding gifts.